-- a minimum of one seat on the Supervisory Board for persons that particularly embody the criterion of internationality (for example, through foreign nationality, relevant experience abroad or relevant experience in international business); - not more than two seats on the Supervisory Board for persons who undertake an advisory function or executive body function for customers, suppliers, lenders or other business partners of Schweizer Electronic AG; this will limit potential conflicts of interest on the Supervisory Board;
+a minimum of one seat on the Supervisory Board for persons that significantly fulfil the criterion of internationality (for example, through foreign nationality, relevant experience abroad or relevant experience in international business);

-- a minimum of three seats on the Supervisory Board for independent members of the Supervisory Board in terms of Code No. 5.4.2, i.e. a minimum of one seat on the Supervisory Board for independent shareholder representatives and a minimum of two seats on the Supervisory Board for independent employee representatives (the Supervisory Board estimates that employee representatives will in principle be independent members of the Supervisory Board); - a minimum of one seat on the Supervisory Board to be occupied by a woman.
+- no more than two seats on the Supervisory Board for persons having an advisory or executive role at customers, suppliers, lenders or other business partners of Schweizer Electronic AG; this is intended to limit potential conflicts of interest within the Supervisory Board; - a minimum of three seats on the Supervisory Board for independent members of the Supervisory Board in terms of Section 5.4.2 of the German Corporate Governance Code, i.e. a minimum of one seat on the Supervisory Board for independent shareholder representatives and at least two seats on the Supervisory Board for independent employee representatives (the Supervisory Board estimates that employee representatives will in principle be independent members of the Supervisory Board); - a minimum of one seat on the Supervisory Board to be occupied by a woman.